-- 84. The deemed values rates for kahawai are not constraining commercial catch to the legal limits set by the Minister in 2005.
-This is serious given the paucity of information on kahawai stock levels and its high social, environmental, and cultural value. - 85.
+- 65. The deemed values rates for kahawai are not constraining commercial catch to the legal limits set by the Minister in 2005.
+This is serious given the paucity of information on kahawai and its high social, environmental, and cultural value. - 66.
 Deeming depletes our kahawai stocks and deprives current and future generations of much-needed abundance.
-Any excessive fishing beyond the TACC needs to be credited back to the fishery resource in the following season. - 86.
+Any excessive fishing beyond the TACC needs to be credited back to the fishery resource the following season. - 67.
 Moreover, the Crown has conflicting interests in the deemed value regime.
 On the one hand it sets both the total allowable commercial catch (TACC) and deemed value rates.
-Conversely, the Crown is charged with ensuring compliance, but gains a pecuniary advantage if the TACC is exceeded. - 87.
+Conversely, the Crown is charged with ensuring compliance, but gains a pecuniary advantage if the TACC is exceeded. - 68.
 As shareholders in a common TACC pool commercial fishers ought to be solely responsible for managing their collective catch within that statutory limit and meeting the cost of overcatch.

-- 88. TACC shareholders are quick to claim private under and over fishing rights, but ignore the collective overfishing that is not privately accounted for when fish are deemed the cost is left to the non-commercial sector. - 89.
-Setting a fee that strives to be both an incentive to land catch and a disincentive to catch is an exercise in futility, as shown by the endless changes made over the years to deemed value rates in response to perverse outcomes. - 90.
-All commercial catch of kahawai must be accounted for within the total allowable catch (TAC) and total allowable commercial catch (TACC). - 91.
-Annual Catch Entitlement (ACE) generated the following year should be reduced by the same proportion as the preceding year's TACC was exceeded i.e. A 110% catch one year is followed by a 90% ACE in the following year.
+- 69. TACC shareholders are quick to claim private under and over fishing rights, but ignore the collective overfishing that is not privately accounted for when fish are deemed the cost is left to the non-commercial sector. - 70.
+Setting a fee that strives to be both an incentive to land catch and a disincentive to catch is an exercise in futility, as shown by the endless changes made over the years in response to perverse outcomes. - 71.
+All commercial catch of kahawai must be accounted for within the total allowable catch (TAC) and total allowable commercial catch (TACC). - 72.
+Annual Catch Entitlement (ACE) generated the following year is reduced by the same proportion as the preceding year's TACC was exceeded ie. A 110% catch one year is followed by a 90% ACE the following year.